CoderDojo-Content/Intermediate-Unity/en/CreateExe.md

 6. Back in the **Build Setting** menu click **Build and Run**.
 Save your game as anything you want (we used "UnityIntermediateSushi").

 7. A window should pop-up with some settings.
 Make sure the resolution is the same as the resolution you used in your **Game View** in Unity.
+Also make sure windowed is checked!

+8. Click **Play!**